viking-hong/SICNet/README.md

 Paper have been published at IEEE GeoScience and Remote Sensing Letters (Early Access, 2025) ["Color-Robust Sea Ice Change Detection"](https://ieeexplore.ieee.org/document/11113272)

+## 📦 About Dataset

+The dataset used in this project is **under public release review** and will be made available once approved.

 ## 📚 Citation

 If you find this work useful, please cite it: